-Conversely, some may argue that the Sales Manager is the best sales resource and should therefore use a portion of this time to close big deals.
+Conversely, some may argue that the sales manager is the best sales resource and should therefore use a portion of this time to close big deals.
 In other words, your Sales Manager should have some “Super Rep” responsibilities.
-This strategy is focused on driving short-term revenue.
+The answer is no. Giving the sales manager an individual quota is strategy focused on driving short-term revenue.

-Typically, one Sales Manager oversees somewhere between 6 and 10 sales resources.
-The multiplier effect of transferring knowledge to those resources is much more impactful than trying to be a Super Rep. It is also a more sustainable approach.
-If the Sales Manager leaves the position, so does the knowledge and skills he or she possesses.
+Typically, one sales manager oversees somewhere between 6 and 10 sales resources.
+The multiplier effect of transferring knowledge to those resources has a much larger impact than trying to be a super rep. Keeping the sales manager focused on coaching and developing is also a more sustainable approach.
+If the sales manager leaves the position, so does the knowledge and skills he or she possesses.
 Transferring knowledge leads to consistent long-term results and helps create a bench within the sales team for future promotion opportunities.